AGCoL SyMAP Queries UA

 • Each Hit# is only listed once unless minor genes are included (see Rules).

-• A gene may be listed more than once if multiple hits align to it with a best overlap (i.e. major gene with multiple hits).
+• A gene may be listed more than once if it has multiple major hits.

 • Single genes: